NCIP/caarray/qa/software/API_Test_Suite/README.txt

 To run the test suite via gui: 	in a command line shell, navigate to the 'API_Test_Suite' directory and run the 'ant' command.
-This will build an executable .jar file in the /gui directory, which can be run by clicking on the file, or by navigating to the /gui directory in a command line shell and executing the command java -jar client_api_test_suite.jar.
+This will build an executable .jar file in the API_Test_Suite directory, which can be run by clicking on the file, or by navigating to the API_Test_Suite directory in a command line shell and executing the command java -jar client_api_test_suite.jar.

 To run the test suite with ant: in a command line shell, navigate to the